Liarinn/TMPS-laboratories/lab1/Readme.md

 ### 1. **Implementation of Factory Method Pattern**

 The Factory Method pattern is used to create mobile phones of different brands.
+I have created 2 brands Samsung and Iphone, the factory can create phones of these brands.

 1. **Mobile Factory Interface**